PatrikAAberg/dmce/README.md

 ## Example 2: How to use dmce trace

+DMCE can be used as a trace tool.
+The following example shows how to find a null-pointer bug in an example program.
 Please note that this walkthrough assumes you use the install alternative 1 above.
 Let's go: Clone the dmce-examples git and enter the directory:

     $ git clone https://github.com/PatrikAAberg/dmce-examples.git